Get It Done

-Well trust me you’re not alone… I think 99% of people reading this would have felt this way at some point in their life and business journey, I’ve been guilty of this so many times in both my business and life but sometimes you gotta say enough and just Get into Action and Get It Done.
+Well, trust me you’re not alone… I think 99% of people reading this would have felt this way at some point in their life.
+I’ve been guilty of this so many times in both my business and life, (especially when COVID hit earlier this year) but sometimes you gotta say enough and just Get into Action and Get It Done.

 - Don’t let your inbox drive your workload.
 If you get 50 emails per day, this means 50 interruptions to your day.
 Don’t check your inbox every time a message arrives.
 Switch off instant alerts if necessary and allocate a time when you will check your inbox.
 Even have an outgoing message advising people when you check and respond to emails, if it’s urgent they can call you.